IBM/integrity-enforcer/docs/README_CONFIG_SIGNER_POLICY.md

 ```

 ### Break Glass
-When you need to disabe blocking by signature verification in certain namespace, you can enable break glass mode, which means the request to the namespace without valid signature is allowed during the break glass on.
+When you need to disable blocking by signature verification in a certain namespace, you can enable break glass mode, which means the request to the namespace without valid signature is allowed during the break glass on.
 For example, break glass on `secure-ns` namespace can be set on by

 ```
 spec: